 4. Risk Management and Compliance

 Your startup must comply with local laws.
 This is critical for your risk management plan.
-Failing to meet tax or labor regulations in a country like Nigeria can lead to fines.
+Failing to meet tax or labour regulations in a country like Nigeria can lead to fines.
 For your startup, research requirements like NHIS contributions for your employees’ health coverage.

 For diaspora startups, align with international standards, such as GDPR for UK operations.
 An effective risk management plan and full compliance protect your business from legal pitfalls.
 Professionals in this field can help you guide your startup to stay on track.